 3xx.
 (1) The purposes of this Act are,

-(a) to fairly allocate clean energy costs among specified consumers over time and to reflect that fair allocation in the process by which these clean energy costs are funded; [NTD: See comments above regarding references to raising money] and [NTD: Alternatively: “. . . over time and that the costs of financing such fair allocation are similarly allocated among specified consumers over time”]
+(a) to fairly allocate clean energy costs among specified consumers over time and to reflect that fair allocation in the process by which these clean energy costs are funded by specified consumers; [NTD: See comments above regarding references to raising money] [NTD: Agreed with those comments but how do they impact this clause? and [NTD: Alternatively: “. . . over time and that the costs of financing such fair allocation are similarly allocated among specified consumers over time”] [NTD: not comfortable with fully adopting their comment but would recommend the trailing language to be added to the clause to more conspicuously tie the “funding” to the “specified consumers” along with the benefits being tied to that group.]

 (b) to recognize that clean energy benefits that have accrued and that will accrue over time will continue to benefit present and future electricity consumers in the Province.